 When ACDET pin voltage falls below 3.15V and above 2.4V, it is considered as adapter voltage returns back to normal voltage.
-ACOK will be pulled high by external pull up resistor.
-BATFET will be turned off and ACFET and RBFET will be turned on to power the system from adapter.
-The charge can be resumed if enable charge conditions are valid.
+ACOK will be pulled high by external pull up resistor and charge can be resumed if enable charge conditions are valid.
 See the Enable and Disable Charging section for details.